+'''

 <component-expression>.running

+'''

-The running component operation checks whether a component is running or has stopped.
-The component to be checked is identified by a component reference, which may be provided in the form of a variable or value returning function, i.e., it is an expression.
+The running component operation checks whether a component is running or has either stopped or terminated and been removed from the test system.
+The component to be checked is identified by a component reference, which may be provided in form of a variable or value returning function, i.e., is an expression.
 For simplicity, the keywords 'all component' and 'any component' are considered to be special expressions.

 The running component operation distinguishes between its usage in a Boolean guard of an alt statement or blocking call operation and all other cases.
 If used in a Boolean guard, the result of running component operation is based on the actual snapshot.
-In all other cases, evaluates directly the state information.
+In all other cases evaluates directly the state information.

-The result of the running component operation is pushed onto the value stack of the entity, which is called the operation.
+The result of the running component operation is pushed onto the value stack of the entity, which called the operation.